25 Best A24 Movies of All Time

 14. Enemy (2013)

-Dennis Villeneuve’s ‘Enemy’ is the kind of movie which grabs your attention from the very first frame and never lets go.
+Dennis Villeneuve’s ‘Enemy’ is the kind of movie that grabs your attention from the very first frame and never lets go.
 A psychological thriller with a fair dose of surreal imagery, Enemy narrates the story of a lonely History professor whose mundane life turns into a rollercoaster ride once he discovers that he has a doppelganger.
 While the movie excels with great direction and effortless performances, it is the background score that emerges a surprise.
 One of the best scores I’ve heard in a long time; it complements the movie’s effort in building up the tension, leading up to a brilliant climax that may leave you scratching your head!

 13. Good Time (2017)